Is this Program Right for You?

 Our program is perfect for anyone who assists with health care for groups of people, whether you are a school teacher or school nurse, community organizer, social worker, or in a clinical or hospital setting.
 Experts expect a nearly 40% increase in demand for public health professionals in the next decade, along with significant increases in salary.

-You will work completely online and earn your Leadership in Population Health Improvement Capstone Certificate in just one year.
+You will work completely online and earn your Leadership in Population Health Improvement Capstone Certificate over a 2 year period.
 As your schedule allows, listen to recorded lectures by renowned faculty from UW-Madison, and then participate in live online discussions to share and learn from other students.
 Your certificate credits may also count toward a master’s degree, should you wish to pursue one in the future.

-Our expert faculty provide insight based on years of experience in population health.
-Karen Timberlake is the Director of the Population Health Institute at the University of Wisconsin School of Medicine and Public Health.
-She served as Secretary of the Wisconsin Department of Health Services under Governor Doyle and led key health initiatives statewide.
-Under her guidance, our faculty bring actual issues from community settings into our classrooms, so you experience the most current issues facing population health experts—and find the solutions that will work for the people under your care.
+Our expert faculty provide insight based on years of experience in population health, and bring actual issues from community settings into our classrooms so you experience the most current issues facing population health experts—and find the solutions that will work for the people under your care.

 What You Learn